MansiPS/PWC-Switzerland-Data-Analysis-using-Power-Bi/README.md

 # ✍ Acknowledgement

-Thank you to TATA and Forage for providing me this Invaluable Oppurtunity, which I leveraged to Enhance my Analysis and Visualization of the Data throughout the Project.
+Thank you to PWC Switzerland and Forage for providing me this Invaluable Oppurtunity, which I leveraged to Enhance my Analysis and Visualization of the Data throughout the Project.
 - Forage :- https://www.theforage.com/virtual-experience/hzmoNKtzvAzXsEqx8/accenture-north-america/data-analytics-mmlb/project-understanding

 #  🌟About Me 🙎‍♀️